joellegross/exit-poll-dashboard/README.md

 ## 🚀 Live Demo

-> ⚠️ _(Optional if deployed)_
-> Access the dashboard live here: [https://your-app-url.onrender.com](https://your-app-url.onrender.com)
+> Access the dashboard live here: [https://exit-poll-dashboard.onrender.com/](https://exit-poll-dashboard.onrender.com/)

 ## 🧠 Motivation

 Exit polls are a valuable snapshot of voter behavior and political sentiment on election day.
-However, they are often siloed and difficult to explore across cycles.
-This tool helps researchers, journalists, and election analysts examine how various groups voted across states and time.
+However, currently there exists no comprehensive data set where you can view repsonses across years.
+This tool helps to fill that gap.
+The audience is researchers, journalists, and election analysts examine how various groups voted across states and time.

 ## 📁 Data Structure